Looking at art websites & wondering, not for the first time, what a residency for disabled artists would look like & how much support it would need?

 Even when an organisation or space is physically accessible, there's rarely any obvious understanding of the support a disabled artist might need to participate in something like a residency.

-For example, I often see residencies held so far away that just getting there would exhaust me or with such intense and unrealistic timelines that I'd be unable to make work without instantly spiralling into a crash.
+For example, I often see residencies held so far away that just getting there would exhaust me or with such unrealistic timelines that I'd be unable to make work without instantly having my illness flare badly.

 Obviously not all art opportunities can be accessible; that's impossible and I don't expect it.
 I accept that there are things I can't personally manage.
 I'm not going to be hiking up a glacier to make art any time soon but I wouldn't want to remove that sort of exciting opportunity from other artists.
 This isn't sour grapes.